 Christopher sustained medical bills in the amount of $2,000.
 In this case, Linda was 100% at fault and Christopher would be entitled to 100% of his damages.

 Linda was driving home in the right lane of U.S. 77 outside of Charlotte.
 Christopher was behind her and decided to pass.
 To do so, Christopher signaled and moved into the left lane, increasing his speed.
 After moving ahead of Linda’s car, he signaled his intention to move back to the right lane.
 As he did, he struck the front passenger side panel of Linda’s car, causing both cars to crash.

 The South Carolina Highway Patrol was dispatched to the scene.
-Christopher was ticketed by a State Trooper in violation of South Carolina Code of Laws § 56-5-1840 (1) which reads in part:
+Christopher was ticketed by a State Trooper in violation of South Carolina Code of Laws § 56-5-1840 (1) which reads:

 “The driver of a vehicle overtaking another vehicle proceeding in the same direction shall pass to the left thereof at a safe distance and shall not again drive to the right side of the roadway until safely clear of the overtaken vehicle…”

-However, Linda was also ticketed by the State Trooper in violation of South Carolina Code of Laws § 56-5-1840 (2) which reads in part:
+However, Linda was also ticketed by the State Trooper in violation of South Carolina Code of Laws § 56-5-1840 (2) which reads: